bertt/b3dm-tile-cs/README.md

 ## Sample code for conversion b3dm -> glb:

-In this sample the pyaload of a B3DM tile is converted to GLB file.
+In this sample the payload of a B3DM tile is converted to GLB file.

 Sample code: